Claudio Abbado: key dates

-1933: Claudio Abbado was born in Milan, Italy, from a family of musicians with Sardinian origins.
+1933: Claudio Abbado is born in Milan, Italy, to a family of musicians with Sardinian origins.

-1955: He finishes his studies at the Conservatory in Milan, where he studied composition, piano and conducting; and attends afterwards the Vienna Music Academy until 1957.
+1955: Finishes his studies at the Conservatory in Milan, where he studies composition, piano and conducting; and attends the Vienna Music Academy until 1957.

 1958: Winner of the Koussevitzky Competition in Tanglewood; operatic début with Prokofiev’s The Love for Three Oranges in Trieste.